 There is neither article processing charges nor submission fees for any submitted or accepted articles.

-The copyrights of published articles in the journal is transferred to the publisher.
-The articles will be distributed under the CC-BY-ND license, which means that anyone may freely distribute, use, and resue the published articles, provided that the authors and the journal as the source are acknowledge, whereas the work may not be altered, transformed, or serve as the basis for a derivative work.
+The copyrights of published articles in the journal are transferred to the publisher.
+The articles will be distributed under the CC-BY-ND license, which means that anyone may freely distribute, use, and reuse the published articles, provided that the authors and the journal as the source are acknowledge, whereas the work may not be altered, transformed, or serve as the basis for a derivative work.

 Articles published in the journal do not represent the views of the publisher.
 Individual authors are solely responsible for opinions expressed and accuracy of facts published in articles and reviews.